-In English at Hugh Myddelton, we want our children to feel both confident in their writing and proud of the finished product.
-We teach them to think deeply, creatively and abstractly in order to discuss and improve ideas collaboratively.
+In English at Hugh Myddelton, our children feel both confident in their writing and proud of the finished product.
+They learn how to think deeply, creatively and abstractly to discuss and improve ideas collaboratively.

-Every teacher at Hugh Myddelton promotes excellence in writing.
-All teachers consistently maintain high expectations of all pupils and design engaging lessons resulting in challenge-appropriate, high-quality work.
-In writing, our pupils are able to edit and improve their work, whilst also describing what they felt was successfully about that piece.
-Our teachers develop a comfortable environment where peers praise and encourage each other to do the very best they can.
+In writing, Hugh Myddelton pupils know how to edit and improve their work whilst in unison describing what they felt they did successfully in that piece.
+We encourage peers to praise and encourage each other to do the best they can.

-Hugh Myddelton teachers inspire children’s curiosity and imagination in English.
-Each lesson is targeted and well-designed to support each pupil’s idiosyncratic needs.
-Resources are always available to help children progress in lessons.
-These resources may range from word mats to pencil grips, dictionaries to video clips and iPads to Chromebooks to allow for pupils to type up their ideas or research them further.
+Teachers at Hugh Myddelton inspire children’s curiosity and imagination.
+We aim to have teachers always able to offer a range of tools to pupils to support their idiosyncratic needs.
+These resources may range from word mats to pencil grips, dictionaries to video clips, iPads to computer technology to allow for pupils to type up their ideas or research them further.

 How We Teach Reading and Phonics